sophiajt/sophiajt.github.io/content/2016-08-03-helping-out-with-rust-errors.md

 # Thanks!

 Thanks for wanting to jump in and help!
-You can find me on irc.mozilla.org as jntrnr and on github.com as jntrnr.
+You can find me on irc.mozilla.org as sophiajt and on github.com as sophiajt.
 If you have any questions, please ask.
 You can also get lots of good help in #rust-internals and #rustc on irc.mozilla.org.